Miroir d'eau

-The Miroir d'eau (Water Mirror) in Bordeaux is a reflecting pool covering 3450 m2.
+The Miroir d'eau (/fr/; Water Mirror) in Bordeaux, France is a reflecting pool covering 3450 m2.
 Located on the quay of the Garonne in front of the Place de la Bourse, it was built in 2006.

+Reflecting pool

 In the context of the quays embellishment operation (2000s), it was designed by landscape artist Michel Corajoud.
-Then it was built by the fountain-maker Jean-Max Llorca and the architect Pierre Gangnet, who reused a former underground warehouse to set the machinery and reservoir.
+Then it was built by the fountain-maker Jean-Max Llorca and the architect Pierre Gangnet, pupil of Antoine Fournie, who reused a former underground warehouse to set the machinery and reservoir.

 The reflecting pool is made of granite slabs covered by 2 cm of water, and a system allows it to create mist every 15 minutes.

 The Miroir d'eau works only from April to October, and it is the most-photographed site of the Port of the Moon.